10 minute read

 Some small business owners don’t know they need liability insurance, or think it’s too expensive.
 The truth is, no matter how small your business is, even if it’s run from your home —it’s still at risk for various forms of liability.
 In fact, the smaller your business is the worse the implications of a liability claim can be.
 At the bare minimum, every business should have a standard CGL policy to protect them from risk and loss.
 Some of the consequences of operating without CGL insurance may include:

 - If you’re found legally liable for bodily injury or property damage to a third party, your company may have to pay the costs associated with the legal process and any financial losses that stem from the lawsuit.

 - Your reputation with your clients/ customers could be severely damaged.
 Consumers need to feel a sense of trust with companies and brands.
 A lawsuit could shatter that sense of trust if handled poorly.

-- There are a lot of scenarios where you may be asked to provide proof of insurance.
+- There are a lot of scenarios where you may be asked to provide a certificate of insurance.
 If your business participates in events such as tradeshows or markets, the venue will often request that participants provide a certificate of liability coverage.
 If you’re a contractor or skilled tradesperson, your clients may require seeing your certificate of insurance prior to allowing you to conduct work on their property.

 Other coverage options to consider: